KamilMicota42/NextTry/README.md

 <br />

 Registration process takes few seconds this is due to sending welcoming email message.
-Email is sent by 'company' email account with information about user, like in this example his name wich is collected from typical django form.
+Email is sent by 'company' email account with information about user, like in this example his name which is collected from typical django form.
 ![registerMail](https://user-images.githubusercontent.com/85360923/174443395-42f317a5-f677-49e7-8525-7a7e4c08ccb6.png)

 <br />